HARVEY-RELATED ACTIVITIES

 Hurricane Harvey made landfall on August 25, 2017 near Corpus Christi, Texas.
 Over the next five days the storm devastated the Texas coast, dropping over 36 inches of rain over 2500 sq mi area and causing unprecedented levels of damage.
 Harvey is likely the costliest storm in U.S. history, exceeding Hurricane Katrina.
 Life-threatening flooding in the City of Houston and surrounding areas caught the world’s attention.

-The SSPEED Center aims to be the top university group for research and education related to protection strategies from inland flooding and coastal surge.
-We are modeling innovative nature-based solutions and developing comprehensive plans for surge protection along Galveston Bay.
+The SSPEED Center aims to be the top university group for research, education, and implementation of protection strategies and nature-based solutions for inland flooding and coastal surge.

 -